-The Venue: With its expansive accommodations and state-of-the-art amenities, the resort's privately owned Residences (which are part of a rental pool) offer a literal home-away-from-home feeling and more secluded hangout/meeting point for your guests than the resort proper.
+The Venue: With its expansive accommodations and state-of-the-art amenities, the resort's privately-owned Residences (which are part of a rental pool) offer a literal home-away-from-home feeling and a more secluded hangout/meeting point for your guests than the resort proper.
 Turn your residence of choice into your own ski-in, ski-out hideout by hosting daily brunches as well as a cocktail reception, all catered by the Four Seasons staff.

 What Makes It Unique: Jackson Hole has both natural beauty and laid-back, mountain town charms.
 Add to that the first-rate amenities of a Four Seasons Resort, and you've got the perfect destination wedding venue.